richard-porter/frozen-kernel/README.md

 - **AI developers** seeking deterministic safety layers that complement probabilistic alignment methods
 - **Nonprofit and public interest organizations** working on AI accountability
-- **People who interact with AI systems** — if you have ever felt that an AI conversation went somewhere you didn't intend, lasted longer than it should have, or told you what you wanted to hear rather than what was true, this framework describes why that happened and what a system designed differently would look like.
-You don't need a technical background to read the white paper.
+- **People who interact with AI systems** — if you have ever felt that an AI conversation went somewhere you didn’t intend, lasted longer than it should have, or told you what you wanted to hear rather than what was true, this framework describes why that happened and what a system designed differently would look like.
+You don’t need a technical background to read the white paper.
   The MOU.md and SIGNOFF.md documents are written for users, not engineers.
 - **Maintainers and implementers** — if you are responsible for deploying, operating, or maintaining an AI system and need to understand what the Frozen